-- School personnel shall not be required to be custodians of any medication, except as required by a written order of a licensed medical person or in the case of nonprescription medication when requested in writing by the parents. - The medication shall be examined by the school employee administering the medication to determine if it appears to be in the original container, to be properly labeled and to be properly authorized by the written order of licensed medical person.
-Two containers, one for home and one for school should be requested from the pharmacist.
-Only oral medications should be administered except in emergency situations. - Any changes in type of drugs, dosage and/or time of administration should be accompanied by new physician and parent permission signatures and a newly labeled pharmacy container. - All medication maintained in the school setting should be kept in a locked container.
-This includes medication requiring refrigeration. - Medications should be inventoried every semester.
-Out-of-date stock should be returned to parents or destroyed. - Over-the-counter medications should not be maintained on any school premises, including athletic areas, unless written permission from a parent to administer is obtained. - The building administrator may choose to discontinue the administration of medication provided that the parents or medical person are notified in advance of the date of such discontinuance with the reasons for the discontinuance. - After medication is administered, students should be observed for possible reactions to the medication.
-This observation may occur at the site of administration or in the classroom a part of the normal routine. - This policy shall be shared with all local physicians and dentists where practicable.
-Forms should also be made available to the health care providers in the community. - An individual record should be kept of each medication administered.
+- Over-the-counter medications should not be maintained on any school premises, including athletic areas, unless written permission from a parent to administer is obtained. - The school nurse may choose to discontinue the administration of medication provided that the parents or medical person are notified in advance of the date of such discontinuance with the reasons for the discontinuance. - After medication is administered, students should be observed for possible reactions to the medication.
+This observation may occur at the site of administration or in the classroom as a part of the normal routine.
+First doses of all new medications should be taken at home and observed by parents for any allergic reactions - Medication permission forms will be made available to the health care providers in the community. - An individual record should be kept of each medication administered.
 The record should include student identification, date prescribed, name of medication, time and date(s) administered, signature of personal administering and section for comments. - In the administration of medication, the school employee shall not be deemed to have assumed any legal responsibility other than acting as a duly authorized employee of the school district.